kubernetes-sigs/gateway-api/docs-src/spec.md

 <a href="#networking.x-k8s.io/v1alpha1.Listener">Listener</a>)
 </p>
 <p>
-<p>ProtocolType defines the application protocol accepted by a
+<p>ProtocolType defines the application protocol accepted by a Listener.
-Listener.
 Implementations are not required to accept all the defined protocols.
-If an implementation does not support a specified protocol, it should raise a &ldquo;ConditionUnsupportedProtocol&rdquo;
-condition for the affected Listener.</p>
+If an implementation does not support a specified protocol, it should raise a &ldquo;Detached&rdquo; condition for the affected Listener with a reason of &ldquo;UnsupportedProtocol&rdquo;.</p>
 <p>Valid ProtocolType values are:</p>
 <ul>
 <li>&ldquo;HTTP&rdquo;</li>